 Central split systems, which have a separate outdoor condenser and indoor air handler, range from 1.5 to 5 tons ($3,000 to $10,000 for the unit) plus $1,000 to $3,000 for professional installation.
 These whole-home systems provide the most cooling capacity but require extensive ductwork.
 Attic-mounted split systems may cost slightly more due to the complexity of installing the indoor unit in the attic space, while garage-located split systems can be a more affordable option that avoids the need to run ducts through living spaces.
 Regardless of the indoor unit location, these central split systems remain the most powerful and flexible cooling solution for whole homes.

 Packaged rooftop units integrate the condenser, compressor, and air handler into a single unit that sits on the roof.
-These all-in-one systems are common for commercial and industrial buildings, and typically cost $5,000 to $15,000 fully installed.
-While the packaged design simplifies installation compared to split systems, the larger cooling capacities and specialized equipment for rooftop mounting drive up the overall price, including $1,000 to $5,000 for professional installation.
+These all-in-one systems are common for commercial and industrial buildings, and typically cost $3,000 to $8,000 fully installed.
+While the packaged design simplifies installation compared to split systems, the larger cooling capacities and specialized equipment for rooftop mounting drive up the overall price, including around $2000 for professional installation.

 Factor #2: Cooling Technology